 In 1757, the manor house was acquired by the Duke of Marlborough.

 The archaeological remains which are visible are protected from the elements under a modern roof cover.

 What you can see

 The archaeological remains of the great hall and other features are exposed under a modern roof.
 A small interpretation centre with a model of the palace at the height of its importance can be viewed by appointment.
-For further information please contact us.
+For further information, contact Oxfordshire Museum Service.